rstmsn/py-node-tunnel/README.md

 `docker-compose up -d`

 ## Using py-node-tunnel
-When using an application that can connect to a Bitcoin Core node, but does not support  proxys/Tor, simply connect to localhost:8332 instead, and your connection will be routed over Tor to the target Bitcoin Core node.
+When using an application that can connect to a Bitcoin Core node, but does not support  proxys/Tor, simply connect to localhost:8332 instead, and your connection will be routed over Tor to the target Bitcoin Core hidden service node.

 #### Credits
 Thanks to WangYihang for the python tunnel gist: